suniljeevan/TECHMAHINDRA-2025/result-management/README.md

 ## 🔍 Overview

-- Admin Panel to manage students, courses, and marks.
+- Admin Panel to manage students, courses, and semester.
-- Upload results in bulk using Excel templates.
+- Faculty can upload results in bulk using Excel templates.
-- View individual and department-wise performance.
+- Students View individual and department-wise performance.
 - Export results to downloadable formats.
 - Responsive UI using Bootstrap and Thymeleaf.